Engineering

 Our Framework team, consisting of Erez, Aleksandr, and myself, examined the code of the three components of our sync for bugs or optimizations.

-Source backpressure #
+Source back pressure #

 I found that we were not limiting the number of tables being synced concurrently.
 By setting a default concurrency limit of 125 tables, peak memory usage and the tail disappeared without increasing the total sync time.